kamalbowselvam/Organism/README.md

 # Organism

-A simple space shooter game built using python, Qt and Black Coffee
+A simple space shooter game built using python

+## Thirdparty
+  QT framework is used for GUI and interaction

+## TODO

+  Use Reinforcement Learning to learn the game and play independently